• Skip to main content

 These are only mentioned here because they are common among brand-new growers.
 These are simply the clamp-on work light fixtures you see at the local home improvement store.
 You can now buy light bulbs that are actually LEDs inside the plastic bulb enclosure.

-These can be quite bright, and if you have a few of them they can be quite effective in a small space.
 For example, if you have a small bedroom closet and you are growing a couple or a few plants, you could get away with a few simple clamp-on work light fixtures outfitted with LED bulbs.

-Kinds Of LED Lights That Grow Plants: Final Thoughts
+Types Of LED Grow Lights: Final Thoughts

 You can use any type of LED light to grow plants.
 But dedicated LED grow lights are best.
 If you are growing a single plant and have a limited budget, a regular LED light is your best bet.
 Get one with a warmer white light (2700K to 4000K color temperature).